 CURRENTLY AVAILABLE FUNDING

-Ongoing open calls are announced at the websites of the EEA and Norway Grants.
+Ongoing open calls are announced at the websites of the Program Fund Operators and the EEA and Norway Grants.
 You can also contact the EEA Grants Special Service at the Greek Ministry of Development & Investments: [email protected].

 The agreement of the new funding period for Greece was signed in Athens in October 2017.
 Areas of support are: